T-Bone Accident Lawsuits in California

 Who Can I Sue for a T-Bone Accident Injury?

+If you are injured in a T-bone accident, you can file a lawsuit under California's negligence laws.
 To be successful in a negligence claim for injuries sustained in a T-bone accident, you will have to prove the following elements:

-• the other driver owed you a duty of care;
+- the other driver owed you a duty of care;

-• the other driver negligently breached that duty of care;
+- the other driver negligently breached that duty of care;

-• The other driver's negligence was a substantial factor in the accident and resulting injuries; and
+- The other driver's negligence was a substantial factor in the accident and resulting injuries and

-• The injuries incurred money damages.
+- The injuries incurred money damages.

 The duty of care in car accident cases requires drivers to obey all traffic laws and drive with reasonable care to ensure the safety of everyone on the road.
 If you are partially at fault for the accident, then you can still file a lawsuit.

+However, under California's comparative fault standard, your compensation can be reduced by the amount you were at fault.
 For example, if a court determines that you are 25% at fault for the accident, your potential compensation will be reduced by 25%.

 If you are injured in a T-bone accident, then you may be eligible to be compensated for both economic and non-economic damages.
+Economic damages are the type of damages that are meant to cover direct costs incurred due to an injury, including:

-• medical bills,
+- medical bills,

-• lost earnings,
+- lost earnings,

-• vehicle damage,
+- vehicle damage,

-• loss of future wages,
+- loss of future wages,

-• physical therapy,
+- physical therapy,

-• future care costs,
+- future care costs,

-• medication costs.
+- medication costs.

 Economic damages are typically fairly straightforward to calculate and can be determined by adding up the current and future injury expenses related to the accident.